AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

 Create a filter using the beta builder interface:

-1. Go to a project, task, or issue list where you want to create a filter or that contains the filter you want to customize.
+1. Go to a list where you want to create a filter or that contains the filter you want to customize.
 1. Click the **Filter** icon ![Filter icon](assets/filter-nwepng.png), then enable the **Beta setting** ![Beta setting](assets/beta-toggle-white-on-existing-filters.png) to access the beta builder.
 It is disabled by default.

    Next, agree to the beta agreement if required.
 You only have to agree once, and the beta builder stays enabled.